ikt32/scripts-updates/licgen-readme.md

 The license generator is now finished and can be closed.

 License Generator creates the license file at `%localappdata%\ikt\License\`.
-**You don't need to do anything with this file**: scripts that use it automatically read the license.
+**You don't need to do anything with this file**: anything that that uses the license automatically reads it from the correct location.

-The game can now be started with the scripts automatically activated.
+The software can now be started and used.

 <div style="text-align:center">
   <img alt="Browser post-auth" src="resources/LicGen_Browser_PostAuth.png" />